KallPetrov/Hexagon-Lab/README.md

 shutil - for working with file operations, such as copying directories and files.

 If you are using the script on different machines or with different configurations, I recommend checking if all these libraries are installed on your system.
-You can install them using pip:
+You can install them using pip.